Visitor policy updates effective February 17, 2021

 Up to 2 adult primary caregivers can accompany neonatal and pediatric patients.
 For pediatric patients who have tested positive for COVID-19 or are being evaluated for COVID-19, only one adult primary caregiver may accompany the patient, and must remain in the patient’s room for the duration of the patient’s admission.

-One visitor per day, 16 years of age or older, can accompany each adult inpatient during visiting hours (9 a.m. – 9 p.m.).
+One visitor per day, age 16 or older, can accompany each adult inpatient during visiting hours (9 a.m. – 9 p.m.).

 Adult patients with developmental delays or significant cognitive impairment will be allowed to have one visitor around the clock, if that visitor ensures the patient’s safety and is essential to the patient’s care.